 We have an established platform for microdose administration of ophthalmic solutions.
-Our preclinical and clinical studies suggest that a 7 μ L (±2) microdose of medication delivers clinical efficacy comparable to that of traditional eye drops, but with the advantages of fewer ocular side effects and less systemic exposure.
-We can use our platform technology on either new molecular entities or with existing molecular entities in order to improve their safety profile.
+Our preclinical and clinical studies suggest that a microdose of approximately $8 \mu L$ of medication results in clinical efficacy comparable to that of traditional eye drops, with the advantages of fewer ocular side effects and less systemic exposure.
+We can use our platform technology with either new or existing molecular entities.
 We have chosen the latter path for our initial pipeline product candidates.

-To date, we have conducted multiple preclinical studies and three early phase clinical trials to validate our piezo-print microdose delivery platform.
-Our microdose approach was studied in preclinical studies to demonstrate pharmacodynamic equivalence of our targeted micro-therapeutic formulations and to assess whether microdosing can achieve comparable biologic activity with its significantly lower levels of drug and preservative exposure to the ocular tissues.
+Prior to initiation of our Phase III clinical studies, we conducted multiple preclinical and early phase studies to validate our piezo-print microdose delivery platform.
 Data from a canine model of glaucoma demonstrated more than 40% IOP lowering effect at microdose of 8-9 μ L latanoprost.
 Another independent microdose study published in the Journal of Investigative Ophthalmology and Visual Science in 2014 further demonstrated that 3 μ L microdose with timolol 0.5% can reduce systemic plasma levels of the drug by a factor of 17.